 Important: At this time, AlienVault Agent support is limited to host systems running a 64-bit OS.
 Dependent libraries for 32-bit to support the AlienVault Agent are not currently available.

-To install the AlienVault Agent on your Windows and Linux endpoints, you generate an installation script in USM Anywhere that is specific to your USM Anywhere environment.
+To install the AlienVault Agent on your Windows, Linux, or AlienVault Agent Installation on macOS Hosts endpoints, you generate an installation script in USM Anywhere that is specific to your USM Anywhere environment.
 When you run the installation script on the host system, the installed agent automatically registers with your USM Anywhere instance and configures the system to automatically collect data from the endpoint for threat detection.

 Note: When you first deploy new AlienVault Agents on your host systems, you should install just a few so that you can assess the events that are collected by the agent and the impact to your data consumption.